Osher Davida

-Osher Davida (אושר דוידה; born 18 February 2001) is an Israeli professional footballer who plays as a winger or as a centre-forward for Belgian First Division A club Standard Liège and the Israel national under-21 team.
+Osher Davida (אושר דוידה; born 18 February 2001) is an Israeli professional footballer who plays as a winger for Israeli Premier League club Maccabi Tel Aviv.

 Early life

 Davida was born and raised in Ashdod, Israel, to a family of Jewish background.

 Club career

 Hapoel Tel Aviv

 In 2015, Davida signed with Israeli Premier League club Hapoel Tel Aviv.
 On 30 July 2018, He made his senior debut in a 2–3 loss to Ashdod.
 On 9 November 2020, Davida scored his debut senior goal in the 1–0 win against Hapoel Hadera.

 Standard Liège

 On 23 August 2022, Davida signed a four-year contract with Belgian First Division A side Standard Liège.

+Maccabi Tel Aviv

+After one year in Belgium, having not registered a single goal or assist, Davida returned to Israel in August 2023, signing a four-year contract with Maccabi Tel Aviv.